 Yes.
-If you are a retailer with a physical presence in Massachusetts or you are a remote seller who has crossed the economic nexus threshold for Massachusetts ($100,000/year in gross revenue, or more than 100 separate sales transactions in Massachusetts in the previous or current calendar year), then you will need to register for a Massachusetts sales tax license.
+If you are a retailer with a physical presence in Massachusetts or you are a remote seller who has crossed the economic nexus threshold for Massachusetts ($100,000/year in gross revenue in Massachusetts in a calendar year), then you will need to register for a Massachusetts sales tax license.

 - If you've imported your sales across all platforms into your TaxJar account, you can determine if you have economic nexus in the state by running the Sales & Transactions Checker.

 - If you do not meet any of the criteria that creates nexus in Massachusetts, you won't need to register for a sales tax license in this state.

 I have already registered for a license in Massachusetts and all of my sales are Marketplace-only sales.
 Should I cancel my existing registration?

 If you are a marketplace seller who has already registered due to physical presence (such as inventory stored in your Marketplace's warehouse) or you have voluntarily registered, you should remain registered, according to the DOR.

 Do I need to collect taxes on my Massachusetts sales on other platforms?

 Yes.
 If you have nexus in the state (physical or economic) and you make sales to customers in Massachusetts on platforms outside of the marketplace that is automatically collecting and remitting, you will also need to collect tax on your end on the Massachusetts orders that are processed on the other platforms.

 Do I still need to file returns in Massachusetts?